Code of Conduct

 Year Co-ordinators are responsible for overseeing all bullying incidents in their year group including the recording, monitoring and follow-up of incidents of bullying, overseen by a member of the Leadership Team.

-Year Co-ordinators complete the Anti Bullying Monitoring and Intervention form and this is discussed and reviewed regularly with their Leadership Team line manager.
+Year Co-ordinators complete the Anti Bullying Monitoring and Intervention Form and this is discussed and reviewed regularly with their Leadership Team Line Manager.
 Additionally, there will be a formal review and report of all Anti Bullying incidents each term.
-Anti Bullying monitoring dates will be entered on the school calendar annually.

-Once a year assemblies are held with each year group discussing the CP officer’s role and how to report incidents.
-Follow-ups are regularly given through year team meetings and the CP officer meets with Year co-ordinators once a week to deal with and monitor any incidents.
+Once a year assemblies are held with each year group discussing the Designated Lead Safeguarding and Welfare Officer’s role and how to report incidents.
+Follow-ups are regularly given through year team meetings and the Safeguarding and Welfare Officer meets with Year Co-ordinators once a week to deal with and monitor any incidents.

 Legislation & Guidance